chukiagosoftware/software-engineer-blog/content/pages/about.md

 ### Welcome :sunrise:

-This is a software engineering microblog focusing on Infrastructure as Code with Terraform, ArgoCD and Ansible, DevOps and Cloud Infrastructure how-tos and how-nots, Kubernetes wisdom, Python AsyncIO snippets for Ops automation and MLOps notes as I complete NLP and Generative AI LLM courses online.
+To this software engineering microblog focusing on Infrastructure as Code, DevOps and Site Reliability Engineering (SRE).
+Here you will find some neat how-tos and how-nots on Terraform, Kubernetes, Python FastAPI, AsyncIO and system automation.

-We are running Python 3.10 and the incredible Pelican 4.8.0 microblogging framework, along with our very own Python Markdown 3.4.1 extension for Github Emojis.
+We are running on Python 3.10, Pelican 4.8.0 microblogging framework, and our custom Python Markdown 3.4.1 extension for the Github Emojis.
+Like cheese.

-Because, well why not :question:

-Try it yourself!
-Just add a semi-colon before and after what should be a Github Emoji, like  :cheese:

-This site is deployed using [Netlify](https://www.netlify.com) and all is well and good.
-Highly recommended.
-Other options considered for deployment were Google App Engine, due to the original blog inspiration for this microblog or [Render](https://www.render.com) another Heroku-like platform.
-We could also toss this HTML pretty much anywhere.
-Hmm, over-engineering, hmmmm.
+like  :cheese:

+While I've done some HTML/Jquery/CSS work in the past, this is about the crux of my UI skills.
+I do love [good theater](https://hamiltonmusical.com/) but am not much of a UI or frontend engineer, huge surprise huh.

+This site is deployed based on Git pushed to main branch using [Netlify](https://www.netlify.com).
+Highly
+recommended.
+Other options considered for deployment were Google App Engine, [Render](https://www.render.com) and some server on GCP or Digital Ocean or my old shared-webhost from the 90's.
+We settled on Netlify because it works very nicely out of the box, in theory we can run a full blown app with CDN and content managment and more imporantly Netlify had Python 3.10 compatible images at the time of writing.
+More on Netlify if you click on Categories.

 ### Infrastructure as Code :bridge_at_night:

-IaC is sort of like the bridge between fear, uncertainty, doubt (FUD) and paradise.
+IaC is a bridge between fear, uncertainty, doubt (FUD) and paradise.
 It can be pretty fun to work on IaC and get away from all that FUD.

-Plus, Infrastructure as Code (whatever that means) is a vital component of deploying successful highly  performant data intensive distributed applications.
-Ok to be serious for half a moment, we use IaC to meet some stringent regulations and the highest standards of quality and also to have a whopping good time.
+Plus, Infrastructure as Code (whatever that means) is a vital component of deploying successful highly performant
+data intensive distributed applications.
+To be serious for half a moment, we can use IaC to meet stringent timelines and the highest standards of quality and also to have a whopping good time.

-I have worked on Infrastructure as Code and DevOps with the following Stacks, and I use these terms loosely in this sentence, because this is clearly a very subjective and unlikely combination of things.
-Anyway, this is how I became the person you should hire next.
+I have worked on the following Stacks, and I use the term loosely in this sentence, because it was a somewhat random though in retrospect very rewarding software path.

+In the beginning was the Internet.
+We had Cisco routers and switches and Server racks connected with FastEthernet, then GigabitEthernet.
+Servers had power supplies and NICs and HPE ILO.
+Then VMware ESXi and vSphere, Load Balancers, App Firewalls were the rage.
+And then, The Cloud

+:cloud:

+The Cloud was good for a while, but then it became a huge stinking mess :umbrella:

+Enter IaC :chart_with_upwards_trend:

-####  Stacks
+####  Eric's Stacks :tanabata_tree:

+* Linux Apache MySQL PHP (**LAMP**)
 * Ruby on Rails
+* Python Flask
+* Cisco Integrated Services Router
+* Cisco Communications Manager
+* Cisco IP Contact Center
 * Jquery/JqueryUI
-* Linux Apache MySQL PHP (**LAMP**)
+* Java Tomcat
 * Java Spring Boot
-* Java Tomcat
-* Python Flask
 * Python FastAPI
 * Debian/Ubuntu
 * Redhat/Fedora/CentOS